Aspose/releases.aspose.com/content/en/pdf/net/release-notes/2025/aspose-pdf-for-net-25-02-release-notes.md

 }
 ```

-Possibility of adding a `TextBoxField` with several widget annotations has been added.
-This enhancement was made according to the User's request PDFNET-58251.
+The possibility of adding a `TextBoxField` with several widget annotations has been added.
+This enhancement was made according to the User’s request PDFNET-58251.

 Below is an example of the code used:
 ```cs